lit/lit-element/docs/_guide/templates.md

 Add a template to your component to define internal DOM to implement your component.

-LitElement uses
+To encapsulate the templated DOM LitElement uses [shadow DOM](https://developers.google.com/web/fundamentals/web-components/shadowdom) .
+Shadow DOM provides three basic benefits:

+* DOM scoping.
+DOM APIs like `document.querySelector` won't find elements in the component's shadow DOM, so it's harder for global scripts to accidentally break your component.
-[shadow DOM](https://developers.google.com/web/fundamentals/web-components/shadowdom) to encapsulate the templated DOM.
-Shadow DOM provides scoped styling, so you can add styles to your component that don't affect other parts of the DOM tree.
+* Style scoping.
+You can write encapsulated styles for your shadow DOM that don't affect the rest of the DOM tree.
+* Composition.
+The component's shadow DOM (managed by the component) is separate from the component's children.
+You can choose how children are rendered in your templated DOM.
+Component users can add and remove children using standard DOM APIs without accidentally breaking anything in your shadow DOM.

 Where native shadow DOM isn't available, LitElement uses the [Shady CSS](https://github.com/webcomponents/polyfills/tree/master/packages/shadycss) polyfill.